attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 </code>

 ###Tip!
-Keep the MerchantTransactionId!
+Keep the MerchantTransactionId

-When submitting a payment request, you will be providing your own unique identifier for the transaction - the **MerchantTransactionId**.
-This identifier must be unique for each transaction you create and must be saved as they are necessary for retrieving information about transactions.
+When submitting a payment request, you must provide your own unique identifier for the transaction - the **MerchantTransactionId**.
+This identifier must be unique for each transaction that you create and must be saved as it is necessary for retrieving information about the transaction.

-How do I create a recurring payment (subscription) ?
+How do I create a recurring payment (subscription)?
 ---

-- Execute the requestPaidSubscription method.
-For more information about the parameters refer to Att.Provider.requestPaidSubscription documentation.
+Execute the requestPaidSubscription method.
+For more information about the parameters of this method, refer to Att.Provider.requestPaidSubscription.

-- You can define the success/failure callbacks as anonymous functions or pass them as parameters.
+You can define the success and failure callbacks as anonymous functions or pass them as parameters.

 <code>